Extortion

 If your heated discussions with a business associate, a client, a friend, or a family member cross the line and your words are taken as a threat to gain money or any other sort of advantage, then the police could arrest you and charge you with attempted extortion.

 If you are facing a criminal investigation, felony offense, or prison term, your best move is to contact a local criminal defense attorney to better understand the extortion laws in your jurisdiction and come up with a defense strategy to combat what type of penalties you may be facing, such as a prison sentence and a criminal record.
-A criminal law expert can put their experience to work for your defense.
+They are criminal law experts and can put their experience to work for your defense.

 Can I Solve This on My Own or Do I Need an Attorney?